ahatkar/osmo_trade/examples/example_momentum_strategy/README.md

 ### Overview:

-This script aims to automate certain operations related to the Osmosis blockchain CL, such as:
+This script aims to automate certain operations related to the Osmosis  CL, such as:

 1. Fetching pool data.
 2. Retrieving account details.